 Pollens are the male microgametophytes of seed plants, gymnosperms.
 They generally have a hard coating of sporopollenin, also termed exine, for protection during dispersion, and are produced in large quantities.
 Pollens require a female gametophyte for reproduction.
 A palynologist can readily differentiate between a spore and a pollen grain.
 In coal petrography, spores and pollens are combined and termed sporinite.

 The images on the left of the plate opposite were taken under fluorescent light; images to the right of the same field of view were taken using normal white light.
 Liptinite macerals exhibit fluorescence when exposed to fluorescent light, ultra-violet light, or light passing through a blue filter cube.
 Hence, it is easy to distinguish between liptinite and other macerals and minerals.
-As liptinite is frequently associated with fine clays, it can be difficult to distinguish it from mineral matter in white reflected light, so the use of fluorescent lamp / blue filter cube is essential in such cases.
+As liptinite is frequently associated with fine clays, it can be difficult to distinguish it from mineral matter in white reflected light, so the use of a fluorescent lamp or blue filter cube is essential in such cases.

 Plate